Recap of the Sustainable Development Goals

 SDG 3: Good health and wellbeing

 Universal health coverage, including access to essential health care services for all, is one of SDG 3’s targets.
-Triodos Sustainable Pioneer Fund contributes toward the achievement of this target by investing in companies whose activities contribute to realising a healthy lifestyle.
+Triodos Pioneer Impact Fund contributes toward the achievement of this target by investing in companies whose activities contribute to realising a healthy lifestyle.
 A good example is Teladoc, a telehealth company that uses telephone and videoconferencing technology to provide on-demand remote medical care.
 The services are provided in the US and are available 24 hours a day, 7 days a week.
 The platform improves the accessibility of healthcare by being available whenever and wherever the patient chooses.

 SDG 7: Affordable clean energy

-Triodos Sustainable Equity Fund invests in British telecom company Vodafone, the largest telecom company in the world.
+Triodos Global Equity Impact Fund invests in British telecom company Vodafone, the largest telecom company in the world.
 The company is very active in providing people in developing countries access to information and means of communication.
 Mobile phones are an important tool to make payments, to get in touch with doctors for medical care, or in general to receive all sorts of useful and important information.
 Vodafone does not stop there, however.
 As mobile phones work on electricity, the company makes sure to provide solar-generated electricity in regions without other sources of electric power, thus contributing to the fulfilment of SDG 7, but – whether directly or indirectly – also SDGs 8 and 9.

 SDG 13: Climate action